 The massive participation in the meeting itself was a testament to the need for international solidarity at this time, a sentiment that was echoed repeatedly by the Ministers.
-For example, China, the first country to be affected by COVID-19, noted that "culture can - and should - bring us together, boost international commitment and restore hope and confidence."
+For example, China, the first country to We must begin discussions on a holistic digital cultural economy and plan to support culture that does not easily translate in the virtual world be affected by COVID-19, noted that "culture can - and should - bring us together, boost international commitment and restore hope and confidence."
 Several other Member States called for a strengthened platform for dialogue to share good practices among states.
 Others highlighted the need for international financial mechanisms to support the countries least able to reinforce their cultural sectors.
 Even the enhancement of UNESCO normative instruments was cited as a long-term goal, as the crisis has brought into stark relief the importance of culture for society, as well as its vulnerability.
 As the Czech Republic underscored, "Culture is an essential part of society, it is not a luxury."